 Last year, ZEROlevel Fitness located inside McCarran Airport, opened its doors to passengers inside the airport.
 But if you’re looking for a modern, workout at a gym, check out airport hotels for their fitness centre day passes.

 Wellness is more than yoga and meditation – it’s a sensory experience.
 Airport design and ambiance have an impact on our overall well-being.
 Studies have shown that urban green spaces have value beyond their beauty and environmental importance.

 At many airports around the world, we have seen green spaces on the rise.
 Last fall, London’s Heathrow airport installed a vertical garden of 1,680 plants at Gate 25, Terminal 3, in a bid to de-stress passengers.

-In a study by the Nature Journal they state that green spaces will provide a “natural high” while a cognitive psychologist at the University of Utah who specializes in attention, cites that “being in nature allows the prefrontal cortex, the brain’s command centre, to dial down and rest, like an overused muscle.”
+In a study by the Nature Journal, they state that green spaces will provide a “natural high” while a cognitive psychologist at the University of Utah who specializes in attention, cites that “being in nature allows the prefrontal cortex, the brain’s command center, to dial down and rest, like an overused muscle.”
 There are many airport gardens in North America and internationally.